netdata/netdata/packaging/makeself/README.md

 sidebar_position: 30
 -->

-# Netdata static binary packages
+# Netdata static binary build

 We publish pre-built static builds of Netdata for Linux systems.
 Currently, these are published for 64-bit x86, ARMv7, AArch64, and POWER8+ hardware.
 These static builds are able to operate in a mostly self-contained manner and only